GeoMOER/moer-bsc-base-r/docs/units/_unit10/unit10-01_Intro.md

 ## How to upload your assignment

 As a student of the University of Marburg, you are supposed to upload your assignments into ILIAS.
-Do so by opening the "Assignment" folder on the course page and choose the matching subfolder.
+Do so by opening the "Assignment" module on the course page.

-{% include figure image_path="/assets/images/unit_images/u10/Assignment_10_cut.png" caption="Folder structure in ILIAS" %}
+{% include figure image_path="/assets/images/unit_images/u10/Assignment_07_cut.png" caption="Assignment module in the ILIAS course" %}

-Insight this folder use the drop-down menu from "Neues Objekt hinzufügen" to choose "Datei".
+Insight this module use the "Submit file" button.

-{% include figure image_path="/assets/images/unit_images/u10/Assignment_09_cut.png" caption="Use upload otion *Datei* " %}
+{% include figure image_path="/assets/images/unit_images/u10/Assignment_08_cut.png" caption="Use upload option *Submit file* " %}

+Now decide whether you want to upload a single file or multiple files at once.
+"Upload file" lets you select a single file (1), while "Upload multiple files as a ZIP archive" allows you to upload multiple files simultaneously (2).

+{% include figure image_path="/assets/images/unit_images/u10/Assignment_09_cut.png" caption="1.
+Single file; 2. multiple files." %}

-Click onto "Dateien wählen" to find your assignment R-Script.
+1) If you decided to upload a single file, click onto "Select file" to find your assignment R-Script.
 The scripts name will show above the button.
-Now klick "Dateien hochladen" on the right hand side.
+Now klick "Save" on the right hand side.

-{% include figure image_path="/assets/images/unit_images/u10/Assignment_11_cut.png" caption="1.
+{% include figure image_path="/assets/images/unit_images/u10/Assignment_10_cut.png" caption="1.
 Upload; 2.
 Submit" %}

+2) If you decided to upload multiple files at once, select all files via the "Select file" button first and than click "Upload".
+ILIAS will combine all selected files into a ZIP archive.

+{% include figure image_path="/assets/images/unit_images/u10/Assignment_11_cut.png" caption="1.
+Select multiple files; 2.
+Upload into ZIP archive" %}

 Congratulations!
 You have submitted your Assignment.